tiprankstipranks

 Tech & Innovation

-Total Risks: 2/46 (4%)Below Sector Average
+Total Risks: 2/50 (4%)Below Sector Average

-Trade Secrets1 | 2.2%
+Trade Secrets1 | 2.0%

 Trade Secrets - Risk 1

 Each business's success depends in part on their, or licenses to use others', brand names, proprietary technology and manufacturing techniques.
 These businesses rely on a combination of patents, trademarks, copyrights, trade secrets, confidentiality procedures and contractual provisions to protect their intellectual property rights.
 The steps they have taken to protect their intellectual property rights may not prevent third parties from using their intellectual property and other proprietary information without their authorization or independently developing intellectual property and other proprietary information that is similar.
 In addition, the laws of foreign countries may not protect our businesses' intellectual property rights effectively or to the same extent as the laws of the United States.
-Stopping unauthorized use of their proprietary information and intellectual property, and defending claims that they have made unauthorized use of others' proprietary information or intellectual property, may be difficult, time-consuming and costly.
-The use of their intellectual property and other proprietary information by others, and the use by others of their intellectual property and proprietary information, could reduce or eliminate any competitive advantage they have developed, cause them to lose sales or otherwise harm their business.
+Stopping unauthorized use of their proprietary information and intellectual property and defending claims that they have made unauthorized use of others' proprietary information or intellectual property, may be difficult, time-consuming and costly for our businesses.
+Their use of others' intellectual property and proprietary information, and the use by others of their intellectual property and proprietary information, could reduce or eliminate any competitive advantage they have developed, cause them to lose sales or otherwise harm their business.
 Our businesses may become involved in legal proceedings and claims in the future either to protect their intellectual property or to defend allegations that they have infringed upon others' intellectual property rights.
 These claims and any resulting litigation could subject them to significant liability for damages and invalidate their property rights.
 In addition, these lawsuits, regardless of their merits, could be time consuming and expensive to resolve and could divert management's time and attention.
 The costs associated with any of these actions could be substantial and could have a material adverse effect on their financial condition, business and results of operations.

-Cyber Security1 | 2.2%
+Cyber Security1 | 2.0%

 Cyber Security - Risk 1